prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-admob.md

 #### Step 4: Make a bid request

-The `fetchDemand` method makes a bid request to prebid server and provide a result in the completion handler.
+The `fetchDemand` method makes a bid request to the prebid server and provides a result in a completion handler.

 #### Step 5: make an ad request

-Now just load a Native ad from AdMob according to the [AdMob instructions](https://developers.google.com/admob/android/native/start).
+Now just load a native ad from AdMob according to the [AdMob instructions](https://developers.google.com/admob/android/native/start).
+Everything else will be handled by GMA SDK and prebid adapters.